 You would also get enough time to completely hand over the responsibilities, let the new employee understand how you managed the things, or even finish some major projects under your supervision.

-To know more about the importance of a two-week notice letter and how it is written, stay tuned.
+To know more about the importance of a two-week notice letter and how it is written, keep reading.

 What is a two-week notice?